Ivy Williamson: Yale and military service

 In 1934, Williamson was hired as an assistant football coach at Yale University.
 He remained an assistant coach under Ducky Pond from 1934 to 1940 and remained on the staff under head coach Spike Nelson in 1941.

-In June 1942, Williamson was commissioned a lieutenant junior grade in the United States Naval Reserve entered the U.S. Navy.
+In June 1942, Williamson was commissioned a lieutenant junior grade in the United States Naval Reserve and entered the U.S. Navy.
 He was assigned to coach a Navy football team in 1942 with Potsy Clark at Pensacola, Florida.
 During three years in the military, Williamson had tours of duty at a Naval station in Sanford, Florida, a gunnery school in Hollywood, Florida, the cadet selection board in Detroit, Michigan and the carrier USS Wolverine in Chicago.
 He remained in the Navy for three years and was discharged in 1945.

 Williamson rejoined the Yale coaching staff in 1945 under head coach Howard Odell.
 Williamson also served as the head basketball coach at Yale University for the 1946–47 season.

 Lafayette

 In 1947, Williamson was hired as the head coach at Lafayette College in Easton, Pennsylvania.
 In the two years before Williamson was hired, the Lafayette football team won only 3 games, lost 14 and tied 1.
-Williamson immediately turned the program around, leading the team to a 6–3 record in 1947 and 7-2 in 1948.
+Williamson immediately turned the program around, leading the team to a 6–3 record in 1947 and 7–2 in 1948.
 The only losses in 1947 were to Army and Rutgers.